-Based on current projections from industry analysts (Freight Transportation Research ("FTR") Associates) total tank car loading levels in 2021 are expected to be slightly above 2020 levels.
-Industry experts anticipate that the OEM producers will produce approximately 8,800 new tank cars in 2021.
-In addition, significant retrofits are being evaluated to address the pending 2023 ethanol regulations as the ethanol industry plans for the appropriate post 2023 fleet size.
-New tank car demand is expected to grow to 14,800 tank cars in 2022 and 19,100 tank cars in 2023.
-The anticipated upswing in new build and retrofit activity combined with a growing number of qualified Kelso products are expected to fuel new financial growth from rail operations.
+Based on current projections from industry analysts (Freight Transportation Research ("FTR") Associates) new tank car demand is expected to reach 10,650 tank cars in 2023.
+In addition, significant retrofits are planned to address the 135,000 tank cars that were delivered between 2012 and 2017 and will now come due for recertification during the next few years.
+The anticipated modest upswing in new build and retrofit activity combined with a growing number of qualified Kelso products are expected to fuel new financial growth from rail operations.